nmpavel/text_analyzer/README.md

 A backend service for text analysis built using the [Nest](https://github.com/nestjs/nest) framework with TypeScript.

+I used various third party packages here to enhance the projects performance , learn and do new things.
+For example:

+- I used "pino" for log visualization
+- Implemented Oauth 2.0 with the help of "passport"
+- Used "redis" for caching

 ## Installation

 To set up the project locally, follow these steps: